strath-ace/smart-ml/GP/IntGPC/Goddard/README.md

 This code was developed thanks to concepts and ideas discussed in [2], [3] and [4].

+The folder Goddard_Models contains the used reference trajectory, and the necessary models to run the scripts.

 # Citation
 If you use any part of the code, please cite [1].